ComScore

 • Time Commitment: 45 minutes

-• Why We Love It: low sugar, vegetarian, kid-friendly
+• Why I Love It: low sugar, vegetarian, kid-friendly

 • Serves: 4

 Hello, adult mozzarella sticks.
-Pair them with a medium acidity white wine, like a Chenin Blanc, to get really fancy.
+Pair the halloumi (which is tangy, squeaky and hardy enough to keep its shape when heated) with a medium-acidity white wine, like chenin blanc, to get really fancy.

 4. Baked Brie with Cranberries and Pomegranate